 It would also help overstretched local councils, which provide the safety net for our broken renting system.
 Right now, they must step in when private renting fails to protect renters who are unfairly evicted from their homes or living in dangerous conditions.
-This is made even more difficult because there is no National Landlord Register.
+This is made even more difficult because there is no national landlord register.

 A register would help councils identify the bad landlords and enforce renters’ rights.
 It would also help them to locate landlords, as often it can take months for them to be able to establish who is responsible for properties.
-It would also help Local Authorities to enforce against landlords who operate in more than one area, and would also stop criminal landlords from simply moving to a new area and starting up again.
+It would also help local authorities to enforce against landlords who operate in more than one area, and would also stop criminal landlords from simply moving to a new area and starting up again.

 Why should landlords back a register?

-What can renters do to tell the government we need a Landlord Register?
+What can renters do to demand change?